aalbaali/se2_dead_reckon_julia/README.md

 ## Confidence bounds with and without (right) Jacobians
 As can be seen here, the effect is minimal for the presented example.
-Note that the effects may be more substantion for different examples.
+Note that the effects may be more substantion for different examples (I'm trying the dark-themed plots here).

 ![conf_with_and_without_jac](images/conf_bound_with_and_without_jacs.png)